 Easy DIY School Memory Book

 Much to my children’s dismay, I was not about to spend $50 on a yearbook for Kindergarten and 2nd grade.
 After digging a little, I discovered that the real reason they wanted a yearbook was to get their friends’ autographs.
 I tried to pass off a little notebook as an autograph memory book but they weren’t going for it.
-So instead, we created a cute autograph book cover!
+So instead, we created a cute autograph book cover.

 Once the covers are printed, make the autograph book.
 Cut regular copy paper in half and staple the cover on.
 I cut another sheet of card stock in half to make the back.
 Done!
-Now your kids have an autograph book to capture their friends’ signatures – and phone numbers for summer playdates.This article may contain affiliate links.
-Printableschool
+Now your kids have an autograph book to capture their friends’ signatures – and phone numbers for summer playdates.